superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Next Steps for Development

-The current implementation includes functionality for retrieving and searching Metabase resources with pagination, as well as executing queries for both standalone cards and cards within dashboards, creating new SQL cards, and providing context guidelines.
+The current implementation includes functionality for retrieving and searching Metabase resources with pagination, as well as executing queries for both standalone cards and cards within dashboards, creating new SQL cards, and providing dynamic context guidelines.
 Future development should focus on:

 1. Implementing the remaining tools defined in the specifications
 2. Adding integration tests with a real Metabase instance